Every successful business relies on reviews.

 Online reviews are a vital method of winning new business in every industry.
 They’re seen by almost everyone and play heavily into your success both offline and online.

 Successful reviews may not happen overnight.
 Think of it like any other process in your business.
-It takes work to be in the top 1% of anything, but it sure feels good when you finally get there and start seeing the customers roll in from it.
+It takes work, but it sure feels good when you finally get there and start seeing the customers roll in from it.